Cord Cutting Guides, News, and Reviews

 AT&T started as a phone provider, and their DSL network uses the same copper telephone cables that deliver landline phone service.

-Charter Spectrum got their start as a cable TV provider, and their network still uses those coaxial cables originally installed for TV service.
+Spectrum Internet got their start as a cable TV provider, and their network still uses those coaxial cables originally installed for TV service.

-AT&T’s DSL service is generally slower than Spectrum’s cable network.
+AT&T’s DSL service is generally slower than the Spectrum Internet cable network.
 DSL usually delivers download speeds below 30 Mbps, although AT&T DSL uses advanced “Fiber to the Loop” network technology to deliver closer to 100 Mbps in some areas.

-Spectrum, on the other hand, offers maximum speeds well over 100 Mbps in most areas.
+Spectrum Internet, on the other hand, offers maximum speeds well over 100 Mbps in most areas (wireless speeds may vary).
 However, that speed often drops in the evening hours, when everyone else in the neighborhood starts maxing out the shared bandwidth with streaming services like Netflix.

 For most customers, data still travels over traditional copper DSL or cable networks for the “last mile” of the network between the provider and your house.
 Updating this “last mile” with fiber is very expensive, which is why 100% fiber networks like AT&T Fiber are rare.
 Once installed, however, they require little upkeep, which makes fiber service surprisingly affordable.

-The process of installing AT&T and Charter is very similar.
+The process of installing AT&T and Spectrum Internet is very similar.
 You can either:

-Self-installation is advisable if you’d like to work around the standard installation fees charged by AT&T and Charter.
+Self-installation is advisable if you’d like to work around the standard installation fees charged by AT&T and Spectrum Internet.
 Customers we talked to have also had success getting installation fees removed by simply asking politely on the phone — however, this can’t be guaranteed to work.

 Self-installation is simple and the instructions that come with your leased modem/router device are easy to follow.

-If you’d like to save the $5–10/month fee for leased equipment, both AT&T and Charter allow you to purchase your own equipment instead.
+If you’d like to save the $5–10/month fee for leased equipment, both AT&T and Spectrum Internet allow you to purchase your own equipment instead.

 This is ideal if you plan to use their service for multiple years, as the savings add up to hundreds of dollars.
 It is less ideal if you are a short-term resident, or if you simply don’t want to worry about setting up your own modem and router.